daily-co/daily-js/README.md

   muted
 - `remote-screens-N`: there are N remote screen shares in progress

-Additional classes of `.daily-video-div`, `.daily-video-overlay`, and `.daily-video-element` (the same set of additional classes is set for each "bundle" of these elements):
+##### Additional classes and styles of `.daily-video-div`,

+`.daily-video-overlay`, and `.daily-video-element`

+The same set of additional classes is set for each "bundle" of these DOM elements.

 - `local`: this is video from the local participant
 - `remote`: this is video from a remote participant